the majestic Denali National Park

 Think Versatility for Lens Selection

-When guiding photo tours in Alaska, I have at least one zoom telephoto that allows me to photograph wildlife one second and then an amazing landscape the next.
-Or better yet, having the ability to zoom out to photograph wildlife IN the landscape, versus just filling the frame with the animal all the time, often yields the most impressive and unique photos.
+When guiding photo tours in Alaska, I always have at least one zoom telephoto that allows me to photograph up-close wildlife one second and then an amazing landscape the next.
+Having the ability to zoom out to photograph wildlife in the landscape, versus just filling the frame with the animal all the time, often yields the most impressive and unique photos.

-I’m a big fan of the trusty 70-300mm or 100-400mm lenses (equivalent to a 6 or 10x zoom for point and shoots) as they’ll get you close to wildlife, but have decent abilities at the wider ranges for opportunistic landscape shots as well.
+I’m a big fan of the trusty 70–300mm or 100–400mm lenses (equivalent to a 6x or 10x zoom for point-and-shoots), as they’ll get you close to wildlife but have decent abilities at the wider ranges for opportunistic landscape shots as well.

 As an example, had I not had the 70mm capability on my camera at the time, I may have missed this unique photo of bears at Brooks Falls, with a rapidly disappearing rainbow overhead.